evandroad/tutorials/markdown/adb-commands.md

 ## #1 Server

-This Command is used to kill an adb server if it is running
+This Command is used to kill an adb server if it is running.
 `adb kill-server`

-This command is used to start an adb server if it is running
+This command is used to start an adb server if it is running.
 `adb start-server`

 ## #2 Reboot